← All posts

 ISBN Scanning: Your Superpower

-With FlipRoute Batch, ISBN scanning goes even further.
-When you scan a book, FlipRoute automatically pulls in the title, author, publisher, and product photos from the internet, then drafts an optimized eBay title and description.
-You just confirm the condition grade and set your price.
-This turns a 5-minute manual listing into a 15-second scan-and-publish flow.
+With FlipRoute Web, ISBN scanning goes further.
+Scan a book and FlipRoute pulls the title, author, language, and a starting description from Google Books, then drafts an optimized eBay title.
+You confirm the condition and set the price.
+A 5-minute manual listing becomes a 15-second scan-and-publish — and across a full batch, that's the difference between a side hustle and a real business.

 Book Condition Grading

-eBay's book condition scale has four tiers.
-Being accurate here prevents returns:
+eBay's book scale has four used tiers.
+Accuracy here prevents returns:

-Always photograph the cover, spine, back, and any notable damage (torn pages, water stains, writing).
+Always photograph the cover, spine, back, and any notable damage.
 Honest photos are your best defense against "not as described" cases.

-USPS Media Mail is a special rate for "educational materials" — books, CDs, DVDs, vinyl records, and printed sheet music.
+USPS Media Mail is a special rate for educational materials — books, CDs, DVDs, vinyl, sheet music.
 It's $3–$7 for a medium box of books versus $12–$18 via Ground Advantage.
-That savings alone makes book reselling viable.
+That savings is what makes book reselling viable.

 Pricing Strategy

-Manual book listing is a bottleneck.
-Each book needs a title, condition description, photos, category, and shipping weight.
-At 5 minutes per book, 100 books is 8 hours of work.
-FlipRoute Batch automates the heavy lifting: scan the ISBN, and the AI fetches the product data, generates search-optimized titles, and populates the listing template.
-Review in a grid, publish everything to eBay at once.
+Manual book listing is a bottleneck — each book needs a title, condition, photos, category, and weight.
+At 5 minutes each, 100 books is 8 hours.
+FlipRoute automates the heavy lifting: scan the ISBN, the AI fetches product data and drafts the title and description, you review in a grid, and publish the whole batch to eBay at once.

-FlipRoute Batch supports ISBN barcode scanning with automatic product data lookup, AI-written titles, and one-click bulk publishing.
-Turn a trunk full of books into live eBay listings in minutes — not hours.
+Launch FlipRoute Web → and turn a trunk of books into live listings in minutes — not hours.